Now that you’ve read Installation and installed Ansible, it’s time to dig in and get started with some commands.

 $ ansible all -a "/bin/echo hello"

-Congratulations.
+Congratulations!
 You’ve just contacted your nodes with Ansible.
-It’s soon going to be time to read some of the more real-world Introduction To Ad-Hoc Commands, and explore what you can do with different modules, as well as the Ansible Playbooks language.
+It’s soon going to be time to: read about some more real-world cases in Introduction To Ad-Hoc Commands, explore what you can do with different modules, and to learn about the Ansible Playbooks language.
 Ansible is not just about running commands, it also has powerful configuration management and deployment features.
 There’s more to explore, but you already have a fully working infrastructure!

 Ansible 1.2.1 and later have host key checking enabled by default.